joaolucaswork/calculadora-reinocapital/docs/donut-tutorial-integration.md

 - `donutTutorialClick` - Dispatched when user clicks to pin tooltips
 - `donutCategoryHover` - Fallback for existing hover events
 - `simple-hover-tooltip-pinned` - Fallback for tooltip pinning
+- `rotationIndexChanged` - Dispatched when user adjusts the rotation index slider

 ### Auto-Detection